-Those paper towels we mentioned earlier come in handy while you engage in the jack o’ lantern-carving process.
-Moisture will occassionally collect within the pumpkin, so use your paper towels to remove it as needed.
+Those paper towels we mentioned earlier come in handy while you engage in the jack o’ lantern carving process.
+Moisture will occasionally collect within the pumpkin, so use your paper towels to remove it as needed.

 Carving our pumpkin was a breeze, and the two of us worked on it at the same time to get it done as quickly as possible.
 The eyebrows, eyes, and nose were easy as pie to cut out, but the mouth proved to be the most challenging.
 My boyfriend, who has way more experience with making jack o’ lanterns than I do, took that part over.
 When cutting an intricate mouth for your jack o’ lantern, you’ll want to be very careful carving out the right parts.
 You don’t want to accidentally slice into a tooth that was supposed to be left in, so be sure you’re taking your time and seeing the design for what it is.

-After we were finished with cutting out the pieces in our jack o’ lantern design, I grabbed the sharpee once again and added the extra touches to complete the look.
-I thickened the outlines that were already present, and then drew cracks under one eye and a spiderweb along the corner of the other.
+After we were finished with cutting out the pieces in our jack o’ lantern design, I grabbed the sharpie once again and added the extra touches to complete the look.
+I thickened the outlines that were already present and then drew cracks under one eye and a spider web along the corner of the other.

 Once your jack o’ lantern concept has been sliced and diced to specifications, you’ll probably notice that within the newly-formed holes in your pumpkin there are bits of flesh that need to be removed for a clean finish.
 To get that done, gently pull a washcloth through each space, as if it were a piece of dental floss.

-Use light pressure, and the edges within your carved sections will be sharp and crisp.
+Use light pressure, and the edges of your carved sections will be sharp and crisp.
 After you’re done with that, wipe the whole outside of the pumpkin down for a general tidy-up.